brentonlian/RegexResearch/README.md

 # RegexResearch
 Summer Regex Research
+Please use the CSIRE poster to see the final results.

 Used Python for file processing and Java dk.brics.automaton library to look for possible evil regex within Snort IDS rules.

 Other repositories used: